South Africa Outreach

 WHAT CAN I DO?

-Our South Africa outreach partners are still showing up no matter what in the midst of the COVID-19 pandemic.
-Will you partner with us and sponsor one of the 415 students and 30 teachers across our 3 partner schools?
+Our South Africa outreach partners are still showing up no matter what.
+This year we're sponsoring 415 students and 30 teachers across our 3 partner schools.
+You can still make a difference by donating to the South Africa Outreach general fund.

 If you want to make a donation outside of a sponsorship commitment, use the DONATE button and select South Africa General Donation (not sponsorship) from the dropdown menu.